HubRise/website/content/apps/shopify/en/overview.md

 - Pull orders from Shopify, including order status.
 - Pull customer information from Shopify.
-- Push a catalog into Shopify.
+- Push a catalog into HubRise, with variants support.
 - Synchronise inventory with Shopify.

 ## Why Connect?